Agile Delivery Flow: 3 Steps to Deliver on Time Consistently

 When did your ways of working create a suboptimal flow of work (e.g., policies are unclear, not suitable or not adhered to)?

-As you can guess, the last health check item (checking a potential root cause) already implies a potential action item, something you can try for one agile sprint to see if it might help you: Limiting ‘Work in Progress’.
+As you can imagine, the last point of the health check (checking the cause) already implies a potential measure, something you can try for one or two agile sprints to see if it might help you: Limiting the number of tasks with the status “Work in Progress.”

 Laying the foundation: Defining team working agreements

-You feel like your team is not prepared for this kind of reflection yet?
-In that case, you might first want to reflect on “good work” in general and then set some ground rules, aka working agreements.
-This workshop template can help you with this.
-You can do this as a special form of retrospective at the beginning of a project, or as an extra workshop.
+Do you feel that your team is not yet ready for this type of reflection?
+In this case, you should first reflect on “good work” in general and then establish some basic rules, so-called working agreements.
+The following workshop template can help you with this.
+You can run it as a special form of retrospective at the beginning of a project or as an additional workshop.

-First, get a sense of how unified your team implicitly feels – see the Health Check Item for that.
-Then you should then check this with a few open-ended questions.
-Each team member must finish the sentence (see open questions below) with as many answers as come to his/her mind:
+First, you should get a sense of how much your team implicitly agrees - see the health check item for this.
+Then you should practically check this with a few open questions.
+Each team member must finish the sentence (see further questions) with as many answers as come to his/her mind:

 Team Commitments Retrospective